 The test does not involve any special preparations.
-Your blood pressure reading will be taken with an arm cuff affixed to a dial and pump.
-You need to remove thick clothing or roll up your sleeve as the cuff will be placed around your upper arm.
-The doctor will theninflate the cuff with air until it restricts the flow of blood in your arm for a few seconds then slowly released and record your blood pressure will be recorded on the machine.
+Your blood pressure reading will be taken with an arm cuff attached to reading equipment.
+You will need to roll up your sleeve and the cuff will be placed around your upper arm.
+Our doctor/nurse will inflate the cuff and your arm will feel tight for a few seconds then slowly released to record your blood pressure which will be recorded on your notes.

 You will get the results during the consultation.

-On their own, these symptoms do not necessarily point to hypertension however, with an increase in blood pressure this may indicate you might be suffering from hypertension.
-Normally you will not notice that anything is wrong.
-It is a silent disease.
+These symptoms individually, do not necessarily point to hypertension however with increased blood pressure may indicate you might be suffering from hypertension.
+Generally you will not notice if anything is wrong, as it is a silent disease, until it damages your body.

 Extremely young babies and newborns with high blood pressure may experience seizures, failure to thrive, lethargy, respiratory distress, and irritability.
-Children who have high blood pressure may experience fatigue, headache, nosebleeds, blurred vision or Bell’s palsy.
+Children who have high blood pressure may experience fatigue, headache, nosebleeds and blurred vision.

-If you are diagnosed with hypertension should get regular blood pressure checks.
-Blood pressure check should be done at least once every five years especially if you smoke and/or overweight and generallyas you become older as your blood vessels become less elastic.
+If diagnosed with hypertension you should have regular blood pressure checks.
+Our doctor or you own NHS G.P. will be able to do this for you and anti hypertensive medication prescribed to help maintain safe levels.
+Blood pressure check should be done at least once every five years especially if you have high cholesterol (which can be hereditary) you smoke and/or overweight, and generally as you become older your blood vessels become less elastic so needs to be done more regularly.

 Those who have a family history of hypertension have a higher risk of developing the disease.
 Other risk factors include: